electrode-io/electrode-native/ern-local-cli/README.md

 │   │   |   ├── list                List the plugins used by the miniapp
 │   │   ├── run                     [--- Run the miniapp ! --]
 │   │   |   ├── android             Run the miniapp in the android runner
-│   │   ├── upgrade                 Upgrade the miniapp to a platform version (TBD) │   ├── platform                    [=== Platform management ===]
+│   │   ├── upgrade                 Upgrade the miniapp to a platform version │   │   ├── publish                 Publish the miniapp in a in-dev app or OTA │   ├── platform                    [=== Platform management ===]
 │   │   ├── config                  Get or set platform configuration value(s)
 │   │   ├── current                 Show the current platform version number